-- Reports to the Emergency Operations Center upon notification of activation - Review, route and track requests made to the EOC - Keep the EOC Manager, Incident Commander and the Logistics Chief appropriately informed of resource status - Provide a constant "Snapshot in time" of information and resource requests and status to all involved in the EOC - Follow up with ESFs and Logistics personnel on pending requests to ensure all requests get processed in a timely fashion - Report trends that develop in resource requests to the EOC Manager in order to better plan and prepare for needs - Present information at briefings as required - Contribute information to daily Situation Reports as required

-2. Logistics Section Chief

-- Reports to the Emergency Operations Center upon notification of activation - Activate appropriate members of the Logistics Section based on the size and type of emergency - Direct and supervise the activities of the Logistics Section - Coordinate with the EOC Manager or designee and key organizational representatives in the EOC regarding needs and priorities - Monitor potential resource shortages in the county and advise the EOC Manager or designee on the need for action
+- Reports to the Emergency Operations Center upon notification of activation - Review, route and track requests made to the EOC - Keep the EOC Manager, Incident Commander and the Planning Chief appropriately informed of resource status - Provide a constant "Snapshot in time" of information and resource requests and status to all involved in the EOC - Follow up with ESFs and Logistics personnel on pending requests to ensure all requests get processed in a timely fashion - Report trends that develop in resource requests to the EOC Manager in order to better plan and prepare for needs - Present information at briefings as required - Contribute information to daily Situation Reports as required - 2.
+Logistics Section Chief - Reports to the Emergency Operations Center upon notification of activation - Activate appropriate members of the Logistics Section based on the size and type of emergency - Direct and supervise the activities of the Logistics Section - Coordinate with the EOC Manager or designee and key organizational representatives in the EOC regarding needs and priorities - Monitor potential resource shortages in the county and advise the EOC Manager or designee on the need for action

-- Identify facilities and sites that may be used to store needed resources and donations - Determine the need for and direct activation of facilities necessary for the coordinated reception, storage and physical distribution of resources - Arrange for work space and other support needs for Logistics Section personnel

-3. Procurement

-- Activated to support Logistics functions in the EOC - Report to the EOC or other location specified by the Logistics Section Chief - Handle unsolicited bids - Manage pre-existing contracts and determine whether local vendors and agreements will fill needs - Determine appropriate means for satisfying requests with concurrence of the Logistics Section Chief - Undertake ad hoc procurement as requested by the EOC Manager or Logistics Section Chief - Use database and/or resource listings to fill requests through prearranged supply channels - Provide oversight and coordination over all procurement activities - Notify the Logistics Section Chief, mutual aid partners, support agencies, volunteer organizations, etc. that the county may need to activate agreements and confirm availability of resources - Seek to procure resources not available through prearranged channels when directed by the Logistics Section Chief
+- Identify facilities and sites that may be used to store needed resources and donations - Determine the need for and direct activation of facilities necessary for the coordinated reception, storage and physical distribution of resources - Arrange for work space and other support needs for Logistics Section personnel - 3.
+Emergency Support Functions - Reports to the Emergency Operations Center upon notification of activation - Activate appropriate members of the ESF Team based on the size and type of emergency - Coordinate with the EOC Operations Chief and key organizational representatives in the EOC regarding needs and priorities - Monitor potential resource shortages in the county and advise the Ops Chief or Logistics Section on the need for action - Arrange for work space and other support needs for ESF personnel - 4.
+Procurement - Activated to support Logistics functions in the EOC - Report to the EOC or other location specified by the Logistics Section Chief - Handle unsolicited bids - Manage pre-existing contracts and determine whether local vendors and agreements will fill needs - Determine appropriate means for satisfying requests with concurrence of the Logistics Section Chief - Undertake ad hoc procurement as requested by the EOC Manager or Logistics Section Chief - Use database and/or resource listings to fill requests through prearranged supply channels - Provide oversight and coordination over all procurement activities - Notify the Logistics Section Chief, mutual aid partners, support agencies, volunteer organizations, etc. that the county may need to activate agreements and confirm availability of resources - Seek to procure resources not available through prearranged channels when directed by the Logistics Section Chief - 5.
+Donations Coordination - Report to the EOC or other location specified by the EOC Manager or Logistics Chief - Activate the Donations Management Annex and work in coordination with the Larimer County VOAD - Develop and implement a system for receiving, safeguarding, tracking, and distributing gift cards and cash equivalent cards - Receive offers of donated goods and services

-4. Donations Coordination

-- Report to the EOC or other location specified by the EOC Manager or Logistics Chief - Activate the Donations Management Annex and work in coordination with the Larimer County VOAD - Develop and implement a system for receiving, safeguarding, tracking, and distributing gift cards and cash equivalent cards - Receive offers of donated goods and services - Match and coordinate donated goods and services to the needs of the public - Disseminate information to the public through the EOC Public Information Officer to ensure that offers are not inappropriate to the needs - Make special requests for donations as directed by the EOC - Ensure that the Logistics Section Chief is aware of the needs and "unmet needs" list and that physical distribution efforts are coordinated with the Facilities Unit